-The Accountable Authority is the Western Australian Meat Industry Authority, which consists of seven (7) Members representing producers, processors, retailers, industry employees and government appointed by the Minister and one (1) Member nominated by the Department of Agriculture and Food as a representative.
-The Authority reports to the Minister.
+The Accountable Authority is the Western Australian Meat Industry Authority, which consists of eight (8) Members representing producers, processors, retailers, industry employees and government appointed by the Minister and one (1) Member nominated by the Department of Primary Industries and Regional Development as a representative.
+The Authority reports to the Minister for Agriculture and Food.

 |Name of Member||Position Held||Term Expires|

 |David Lock (Chairman)||Representing the Minister||31/03/2018|

 |Damien Hills||Representing Department of Primary Industries and Regional Development||Not applicable|

 |Sally O'Brien||Representing Producers of Meat||31/03/2020|

 Lock has been appointed Chairman of the Western Australian Meat Industry Authority since March 2012.
 Lock is currently Chief Executive Officer and Managing Director of Mareterram Limited, an Australian owned agribusiness and food company headquartered in WA.
 Norwest, a division of Mareterram, is the single largest owner operator within the Shark Bay Prawn Managed Fishery, while Mareterram Foods manage the sales and marketing of the Norwest products together with other premium, sustainably caught seafood that are sourced worldwide, as well as acting as the exclusive agents for other premium food brands.